singaround/songbook/songs/Mary-Ellen-Carter.md

 songLine: 'Make the Mary Ellen Carter rise again'
 tuneLink: ''
 tags:
+  - ship
+  - hope
-  - song
+  - perseverance
   - Stan_Rogers
-  - anthem
-  - shipwreck
+  = shipwreck
-  - ship
 date: 2023-13-04T18:06:27.563Z
 description: >-
   A song about a sunken ship, but also about hope and common humanity,